 Can you ever really have too much cheese on your cheeseburger?
 I don’t think so!
-And this Juicy Lucy burger proves just that!
+And this cheesy Juicy Lucy recipe proves just that!
 Pair it with Grilled Sweet Potato Fries and you have an amazing dinner.

-Pile on the meat and the cheese and get ready to enjoy every single bite.
+Pile the cheese-stuffed burgers on hamburger buns and get ready to enjoy every single bite.
 While it might be big enough to share, who says that you have to?

 They’re so easy to make, yet look impressive when that ooey, gooey cheese runs out of the middles!